Penn Carey Law - Logo

 As an alumna of Penn Carey Law, I have firsthand experience of the transformative power of legal education.
 I can also confidently say there has never been a more exciting time to join Penn Carey Law.
 Our students and graduates are afforded the very best opportunities that Penn and the Law School have to offer.

-As you begin your path towards a truly unique career and future, know that Penn Carey Law’s community is here for you at each step in your journey.
+As you begin your path toward a unique career and future, know that Penn Carey Law’s community is here for you on every step of your journey.
 The connections you build here—with faculty, staff, fellow students, and alumni—will last a lifetime!
 I encourage you to take advantage of opportunities to collaborate with faculty on groundbreaking legal scholarship and to seek support and mentorship from the Law School’s active, engaged alumni network.

 You belong here, and we are committed to supporting your ability to thrive.
 We don’t just want you to excel academically, although that is important!
 We want you to make your time at Penn Carey Law your own and, hopefully, have fun along the way.
 I encourage you to explore Philadelphia with your classmates, relax in the courtyard, and attend numerous academic and social events throughout the year.